 Estimated number of awards: 45

 Applicants must provide matching funds for a portion of the project.

 Who Can Apply

-To receive a rural priority consideration, applicants must include an LEA that is currently eligible under the Small, Rural School Achievement Program (SRSA) or the Rural and Low-Income School Program (RLIS) initiatives of the U.S. Department of Education Rural Education Achievement Program (REAP).
+To receive a rural priority consideration, applicants must serve at least 2 or more full-service community schools eligible for a schoolwide program under the Elementary and Secondary Education Act (ESEA), as part of a community- or district-wide strategy, and include an LEA that is currently eligible under the Small, Rural School Achievement Program (SRSA) or the Rural and Low-Income School Program (RLIS) initiatives of the U.S. Department of Education Rural Education Achievement Program (REAP).

 What This Program Funds

 Letter of intent (LOI) requested but not required.
 Submit the online LOI form by July 7, 2023